aevox/admin-inheritable-image-properties/admin-inheritable-image-properties.rst

 Another use case would be an administrator who wants to make operations on instances depending on image propertiess.
 For example taging Windows instances so they are run on a Windows hypervisor.
-We want this tag to be inherited to run the snapshot on the same type of hypervisor.
-We do not want the user to be able to change this property.
+The administrator wants this tag to be inherited automatically, but he does not want the user to be able to change this property.

 Project Priority
 -----------------